FindHotel/auto-snapshot/README.md

 # auto-snapshot

-Creating snapshots for selected EBS volumes in AWS
+Create snapshots for selected EBS volumes in AWS

 Any volume that implement the tags bellow its snapshot will be taken:
 ```